-There are frustrations here and there all the time, but nothing that I hate about it.
-I think we are blessed as physicians to have choices.
-I think if people really don’t like what they are doing, they should change it.
-You may not get to do what you want right away, but it does not mean it can’t be part of what you want.
-I sort of fell into the job and I do many different things that I enjoy.
+There are frustrations here and there all the time, but there is nothing that I hate about my job.
+I believe we are blessed as physicians to have choices.
 I feel very privileged that I love what I do.
-People said you should concentrate, but fortunately I didn’t.
-Whenever I do stuff related to global health I find it very humbling.
+Whenever I do work related to global health I find it very humbling.

 What advice do you have for medical students?

-The best time to do global health stuff is when you are young with less responsibilities.
-If you guys decide to do it during your career, it may be difficult with kids and family.
-There are a lot of people who travel early in their career, wait again until they stabilize and travel again.
-There are different ways, but I think you can contribute the whole way along.
+I would advice medical students to explore their interests in global health early on.
+The best time be a part of global health is when you are young with less responsibilities.
+If students decide to engage in it later during their career, it may be difficult due to other commitments, such as family.
+I know of many physicians who travel early in their career, wait until they stabilize and travel again.

-Keep an open mind, keep open ears, listen, and keep your sense of humour.
-You may think you are going somewhere to do something, but it may not happen.
-In fact, you may feel like you are not doing anything, especially for students when they only have 2-3 weeks.
-Sometimes it just doesn’t work out for one reason or another.
-However, there is always something that you can do so keep a good attitude, ask questions, listen, figure out what’s going on, and you will find something rewarding.
-It may not be what you thought you would end up with, but just go with the flow.
+It is always important to keep an open mind, listen, and keep your sense of humour.
+Students may have specific expectations when they are going on a global health elective, but it may not go as they have planned.
+In fact, they may feel lost or helpless especially when they are only in those communities for 2 to 3 weeks.
+However, even in such circumstances, keep a good attitude, ask questions, listen, figure out what’s going on, and they will always find something rewarding.

 References